nsubstitute/NSubstitute.Analyzers/documentation/Configuration.md

 An array of rules to suppress.

-> :warning: As for today the only rule which can be safely suppressed is `NS1000`.
+> :warning: As for today the only rules which can be safely suppressed is `NS1000` and `NS1004`.
 See more on [GitHub](https://github.com/nsubstitute/NSubstitute.Analyzers/issues/11)